gregkrsak/first_nes/docs/CONTRIBUTING.md

 4. In your fork, [reference the issue](https://help.github.com/articles/autolinked-references-and-urls/) you're working on with targeted, clear commits.
 Please keep commits relevant to a single issue, if possible.

-5. Finally, reference any issues when you submit a [pull request](https://help.github.com/articles/about-pull-requests/).
+5. Finally, reference any issues when you submit a [pull request](https://help.github.com/articles/about-pull-requests/) to the ```staging``` branch.
 Feel free to submit a pull request that fixes more than one issue.